Accelerating Batch Active Learning Using Continual Learning Techniques: Additional Experimental Details on Main Results

 \subsubsection{Amazon Polarity Review}

-Throughout our experiments, we sample 2M sentences, and use them as the total training set instead.
-We use Adam optimizer with standard parameters with learning rate of 0.001 and a batch size 128.
+Throughout our experiments, we sample 2M sentences and use them as the total training set instead.
+We use Adam optimizer with default parameters with a learning rate of 0.001 and a batch size of 128 for 6 epochs.
 For all the CAL methods, we fix $\numfromhist=128$.
 All reported models were trained on an NVIDIA GeForce 1080 Ti. \paragraph{CAL-MIR} $c = 256$,

 \paragraph{CAL-DER} $\alpha = 0.25$, $\beta = 0.75$

 \paragraph{CAL-SD} $\alpha = 0.5$

 \paragraph{CAL-SDS2} $c = 256$, $\alpha = 0.75$, $\sigma = 1$, $\lambda = 1$